-- 410.12 A1 The level of the self-interest threat might be impacted if fees payable by an Audit Client for the audit or services other than audit are overdue during the period of the Audit Engagement. - 410.12 A2 It is generally expected that the Firm will obtain payment of such fees before the audit report is issued. - 410.12 A3 Factors that are relevant in evaluating the level of such a self-interest threat include: - The significance of the overdue fees to the Firm. - The length of time the fees have been overdue. - The Firm's assessment of the ability and willingness of the Audit Client to pay the overdue fees. - 410.12 A4 Examples of actions that might be safeguards to address such a threat include: - Obtaining a partial payment of overdue fees. - Having an appropriate reviewer who did not take part in the Audit Engagement review the audit work. - R410.13 When a significant part of the fees due from an Audit Client remains unpaid for a long time, the Firm shall determine: - (a) Whether the overdue fees might be equivalent to a loan to the client, in which case the requirements and application material set out in section 511 are applicable; and
+- 410.127 A1 A-The level of the self-interest threat might be created-impacted if a significant part of fees payable by an Audit Client for the audit or services other than audit are overdue during the period of the Audit Engagement is not paid before the audit report for the following year is issued.
+It is generally expected that the Firm will require payment of such fees before such audit report is issued.
+The requirements and application material set out in Section 511 with respect to loans and guarantees might also apply to situations where such unpaid fees exist. - 410.12 A2 It is generally expected that the Firm will obtain payment of such fees before the audit report is issued. - 410.12 A3 Factors that are relevant in evaluating the level of such a self-interest threat include: - The significance of the overdue fees to the Firm. - The length of time the fees have been overdue. - The Firm's assessment of the ability and willingness of the Audit Client to pay the overdue fees. - 410.127 A42 Examples of actions that might be safeguards to address such a self-interest threat include: - Obtaining a partial payment of overdue fees. - Having an appropriate reviewer who did not take part in the Audit Engagement review the audit work-performed.

-(b) Whether it is appropriate for the Firm to be re-appointed or continue the Audit Engagement.
+- R410.138 When a significant part of the fees due from an Audit Client remains unpaid for a long time, the Firm shall determine: - (a) Whether the overdue fees might be equivalent to a loan to the client, in which case the requirements and application material set out in section 511 are applicable; and - (b) Whether it is appropriate for the Firm to be re-appointed or continue the Audit Engagement.